lapinek/platform-scripting/README.md

     Debugging a script in your staging area, with auto-sync or auto-deploy on, assures that you are debugging the same content as the one that is running in the container.

     In IntelliJ, you can now set breaking points in the script, start debugging, and then evaluate the script by making authorized request to the IDM `/script` endpoint.
-IntelliJ should react on messaged coming from localhost:5005 and follow the code in your file.
+IntelliJ should react on messages coming from localhost:5005 and follow the code in your file.

 ***